 So Many Parents Wonder If They Are Friend Or Foe

 You may frequently wonder if you should take a friendly or stern approach.
 Maybe you wonder how to set healthy boundaries with your child.
-Parenting skills are something that evolves and changes along with your child and his or her unique experiences.
-With help and support, you can develop the unique parenting skills that your family needs.
+Parenting skills are something that evolve and changes along with your child and his or her unique experiences.
+With help and support, you can develop the unique parenting strategies that work for your family’s needs.

 With New Parenting Skills, You Can Make Your Home More Peaceful

-Since 2003, I have been helping parents better understand their family dynamics and develop new parenting skills and techniques.
-Applying parenting skills from a more mindful position, maintaining a unified approach with your partner and having skills to choose from can help you feel more peaceful, purposeful and empowered.
+Since 2003, I have helped parents better understand their family dynamics and develop a new approach parenting and techniques that stem from your defined parenting values.
+Applying parenting skills from a more mindful mindset, maintaining a unified approach with your partner and having skills to choose from, can help you feel more intentional and empowered when interacting with your child or teenager.
 Of course, kids will be kids and there is no such thing as a “perfect” household.
-Still, with help you can feel better equipped to embrace your family’s unique imperfections and challenges.
+Still, with help, you can feel better equipped to embrace your family’s unique imperfections and challenges.

 In my work with parents, I can truly appreciate the struggles of raising a child.
 I have kids of my own, and I know the waves of emotions that come and go as a parent.
-In sessions, we can laugh about the comical things that can happen, appreciate the many joys children bring and work through the ugliness that can occur in every family.
-You can express all of your thoughts, feelings and worries without any fear of judgment.
+In sessions, we can laugh about the comical things that happen, appreciate the many joys children bring and work through the difficulties that occur in every family.
+You can express all of your thoughts, feelings and worries without fear of judgment.

 I don’t need help with parenting.
 It’s my child that needs the help.

-All family members, children and parents alike, play a role in the family dynamics; therefore, all members have a responsibility to make changes.
-Given that you are in the position of power and are likely better able to foster change in behaviors than your child, you will find that with some support from a trained therapist, you, too, can provoke positive changes in your family.
-You are likely able to provoke change a lot quicker as well.
+All family members, children, and parents alike, play a role in the family dynamics; therefore, all members have a responsibility to make changes.
+This does not mean, however, that you are a bad parent.
+What it does mean, however, is that given you are in the authority position and are likely better able to influence change, you will find that with support from a trained therapist, you, too, can provoke positive changes in your family.